Analysis of Four Corners Exposé

 Besides the case stories, Four Corners also spoke with several advocates and professionals who have been dealing with the victims.
 These included Jeff Garrett, Director of legal firm Attwood Marshall Lawyers, and Leanne Groombridge, CEO of Advocacy Tasmania.
 Leanne Groombridge, in particular, has done an outstanding job in bringing these issues to the attention of the broader public through mainstream media sources, something which is essential if the state governments are to be forced into putting a stop to these rackets.
 Whilst the Public Trustee in Tasmania is only a very small player in what has been happening, it is undoubtedly the state where real change is the most likely to take place thanks to the splendid work Leanne Groombridge has done.
 Hopefully, this will lead to meaningful changes in other states as well.
 The much broader audience Four Corners reached with its programme should certainly help in this regard.

-It was really good that Four Corners and the ABC should finally take an in depth look at the way victims of the guardianship system get treated once they are placed under the Public Trustees, even if they did not go nearly far enough in exposing what is going on.
-At least, many more people are now aware that there is something terribly wrong with our Public Trustees and the system they operate under.
-What was very concerning, however, was the considerable exposure the programme gave to the advocacy group Australian Association to Stop Guardianship & Administration Abuse (AASGAA) and its secretary Christine Dalas [see the following excerpt]
+It was good that Four Corners and the ABC should finally take an in depth look at the way victims of the guardianship system get treated once they are placed under the Public Trustees, even If they did not go nearly far enough in exposing what is going on.
+At least many more people are now aware that there is something terribly wrong with our Public Trustees and the system they operate under and will no longer see them as a solution when loved ones lose capacity.

 Share by: